Most people choose to begin their adventures with machine learning by using either PyTorch or TensorFlow. But how do you choose?

 PyTorch and TensorFlow are leading machine learning libraries used to power thousands of highly intelligent applications.
-Developed by the big players in tech – Facebook’s Artificial Intelligence Research lab and Google’s Brain team, these platforms deal with deep learning.
+Developed by the big players in tech—Meta’s Artificial Intelligence Research lab and Google’s Brain team, these platforms deal with deep learning.

-In this article, we will tell you about the origins of PyTorch and TensorFlow and explain the use case for each of them.
+In this article, I’ll talk you through PyTorch vs TensorFlow and explain the use case for each of them.
 You can also use the following clickable menu to skip forward to a section you’re interested in.

 - What is deep learning?